Modular Arithmetic Erasure Channels and Their Multilevel Channel Polarization: Preliminaries and Problem Presentations

-Note that a different notion of the equivalence relation between two joint distributions has been discussed by Mori and Tanaka \cite[Section~IV]{mori_tanaka_it2014} and Gulcu, Ye, and Barg \cite[Definition~3]{gulcu_ye_barg_it2018} in the study of non-binary polar codes.
-In this study, we employ the channel equivalence $\equiv$ in the sense of \defref{def:output_equiv}, as with \cite[Section~III]{tal_vardy_it2013} and \cite[Definition~11]{nasser_it2017_ergodic2}.
-The following lemma means that the above equivalence relation $\equiv$ conserves the $\alpha$-symmetric capacity defined in \defref{def:alpha}.
+\begin{remark} To rigorously deal with the convergence of synthetic channels, Nasser \cite{nasser_isit2019_topology} introduced an equivalent class of DMCs via this equivalence relation.
+A different notion of an equivalence relation has been discussed by Mori and Tanaka \cite[Section~IV]{mori_tanaka_it2014} and Gulcu, Ye, and Barg \cite[Definition~3]{gulcu_ye_barg_it2018} in the context of non-binary polar source and channel coding, respectively. \end{remark}